antxamp/surfs_up/README.md

 ## Final results with additional queries
 ##### With the data sorted and statistics present.
-I can verify that there are more observation counts in the month of June comparable to December.
-And to put this data together to draw a better picture.
+I can verify that there are more observation counts in the month of June comparable to December in order to understand more, I've made more queries to draw a better picture for my conclusion.
-##### I've made addtional queries and provided addtional data below to give a better visual on how often the the temperaures are observed which indicate that although december is cooler it does exhibit more than 50% of its observations in the 70, 80F range. in addition to my analysis you can see where there is an outlier of 9 observations recorded for the minimum temperature in December.
+##### I've made addtional queries and provided addtional data below to give a better visual on how often the the temperaures are observed which indicate that although December is cooler it does exhibit more than 50% of its observations in the 70, 80F range.
+In addition to my analysis you can see where there is an outlier of 9 observations recorded for the minimum temperature in December.

 #### Conclusion: **Year-round sustainability is possible for business in Oahu.**